Jose Thettayil: Allegation

-In June 2013, Jose and his son Adarsh were alleged by a lady resident of his constituency for having sexually abused her over the course of a year.
+In June 2013, Jose and his son Adarsh Thettayil were alleged by a lady resident of his constituency for having sexually abused her over the course of a year.
 She released edited versions of bedroom scenes featuring her with the MLA.
 It was later proved as a consensual encounter, and not a rape.
 The Supreme Court of India rejected the sexual abuse petition on finding it as "politically motivated".
 The Bench, headed by Justice T S Thakur, noted that the woman had invited Thettayil to the flat and captured intimate moments on camera.
 Apparent candidate ruffle was observed later.